Statistics on Pensioners in Finland

 10.1.
 News release

-The publications of the statistics can be found in the shared open repository Julkari: Statistical Yearbook of Pensioners in Finland 2023
+The releases of the statistics can be found in the shared open repository Julkari: Statistical Yearbook of Pensioners in Finland 2023

 Press releases on this topic can be found online at the website of the statistics.